albertjuhe/charikars_algorithm/README.md

 It is up to us to define what is the most appropriate feature to generate the fingerprint.

-One thing that characterize is  a technique known as shingling.
-This technique consist to split documents in Shingles, set of words grouped in n n, also called n-gram grouping.
+One way to characterize is using a technique known as shingling.
+This technique consist to split documents in Shingles, set of words grouped in n and n, also called n-gram grouping.

 For example, shingling in 3-grams:
      Phrase: detecting near duplicates of documents